Follow-Up Emails for Job Interviews: 3 Templates

 Hi [Name],

-Thank you again for taking the time to speak with me about the [role] at [company].
-I wanted to see if there were any updates on the interview process or if you needed anything else from me.
+Thank you again for taking the time to speak with me about the [position] at [company].
+I wanted to check in to see if there have been any updates on the interview process or if there’s anything else you need from me.

 Thank you,